njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/README.md

 ## Conclusion

-JobFlow Pro represents a significant opportunity to revolutionize the job search experience by placing powerful, AI-driven tools directly in the hands of candidates.
+This ATS for candidates represents an opportunity to improve the job search experience by placing powerful, AI-driven tools directly in the hands of candidates.
 By building a comprehensive, candidate-centric ATS platform, this capstone project demonstrates the potential to create meaningful technological solutions that address real-world career challenges while showcasing advanced software development skills and business acumen.

 The platform's success will be measured not only by technical excellence and code quality but also by its ability to genuinely improve job search outcomes for users, making it a compelling portfolio piece that demonstrates both technical capability and market understanding.